SmingHub/Sming/docs/source/framework/core/data/streams/templates.rst

 Variable values can be set using :cpp:func:`TemplateStream::setVar` or :cpp:func:`TemplateStream::setVars`.
 These are stored in a :cpp:class:`HashMap` which can be accessing directly via :cpp:func:`TemplateStream::variables`.

-To support for calculated values or external lookups an optional callback may be provided via :cpp:func:`TemplateStream::onGetValue`.
+To support calculated values and external lookups, an optional callback may be provided via :cpp:func:`TemplateStream::onGetValue`.
 This is invoked only if a variable is not found in the map.

-Another option is to use TemplateStream as a base class and override the :cpp:class:`TemplateStream::getValue` method.
+Another option is to use TemplateStream as a base class and override the :cpp:func:`TemplateStream::getValue` method.

 .. important::

     If required, text must be escaped appropriately for the output format.
-    For example, encoding reserved HTML characters can be handled using :cpp:class:`Format::Html::escape`.
+    For example, encoding reserved HTML characters can be handled using :cpp:func:`Format::Html::escape`.

 Advanced Templating